isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 merchantability (whatever that is) or fitness for purpose.

-Initial application design requirments where defined by Mark Torrance and implemented by Sol Simpson; funded by School of Social Science, Nottingham Trent University, UK.
+Initial application design requirments where defined by Mark Torrance and implemented by Sol Simpson with funding from the School of Social Sciences, Nottingham Trent University, UK.

 Download and requirements